 In steady state DC operation, the duty cycle will stabilize at an operating point defined by the ratio of the input to the output voltage.
-The device can achieve an 80% duty cycle.
+The devices can achieve an 80% duty cycle.
 There is a built in off-time which ensures that the bootstrap supply is charged every cycle.
-Both parts can allow a 12 V to 0.8 V conversion at 275 kHz.
+This part can allow a 12 V to 0.8 V conversion at 275 kHz.

-Input Voltage Range (VCC and BST)
+Input Voltage Range (V{CC} and BST)

-The input voltage range for both $V{CC}$ and BST is 4.5 V to 13.2 V with respect to GND and PHASE, respectively.
+The input voltage range for both V{CC} and BST is 4.5 V to 13.2 V with respect to GND and PHASE, respectively.
 Although BST is rated at 13.2 V with respect to PHASE, it can also tolerate 26.4 V with respect to GND.